Illegal transport stands protested

 TIMERGARA: Transporters union in Timergara in Lower Dir on Thursday staged a protest against what they called illegal transport stands on the Timergara Bypass road.

-The protesters were carrying banners and placards inscribed with slogans against the Timergara Tehsil Municipal Administration (TMA) for allowing setting up of illegal transport stands.
+The protesters were carrying banners and placards inscribed with slogans against Timergara Tehsil Municipal Administration (TMA) for allowing setting up illegal transport stands.

 TIMERGARA: Transporters union in Timergara in Lower Dir on Thursday staged a protest against what they called illegal transport stands on the Timergara Bypass road.

-The protesters were carrying banners and placards inscribed with slogans against the Timergara Tehsil Municipal Administration (TMA) for allowing setting up of illegal transport stands.
+The protesters were carrying banners and placards inscribed with slogans against Timergara Tehsil Municipal Administration (TMA) for allowing setting up illegal transport stands.